 Finally, conclude your traditional business plan with a financing request.
 When requesting funding from investors and lenders, be direct about the amount that you will require to successfully run your business.
 Additionally, include information on why, how, and where you will spend the money to help grow your business.

 .
 When requesting funding from investors and lenders, be direct about the amount that you will require to successfully run your business.
 Additionally, include information on why, how, and where you will spend the money to help grow your business.

 When requesting funding from investors and lenders, be direct about the amount that you will require to successfully run your business.
 Additionally, include information on why, how, and where you will spend the money to help grow your business.

 1. Value proposition

-This first section of your lean canva business plan sums up the value of your business.
-Before you start typing up your lean canva business plan, you need to figure out what original qualities or problem-solving abilities your business will bring to the market.
+This first section of your lean canvas business plan sums up the value of your business.
+Before you start typing up your lean canvas business plan, you need to figure out what original qualities or problem-solving abilities your business will bring to the market.

 2. Key partnerships